Image

 Wrongful Death Attorney in St. Francois County, MO

 Wrongful Death Attorney in St. Francois County, MO.
 Combs Waterkotte represents personal injury victims in the greater St. Louis area.
 Losing a family member or spouse can be emotionally and financially devastating.
 Combs Waterkotte helps survivors fight for the compensation they deserve.
-Contact one of our St. Francois County, MO, wrongful death lawyers today or give us a call at (314) 900-HELP if you want to settle a claim or case.
-Combs Waterkotte has helped many victims and their families recover compensation for their loss, and will fight for you to do the same.
+Contact one of our St. Francois County, MO, wrongful death lawyers now or give us a call at (314) 900-HELP if you are trying to start a case.
+We’ve helped many victims and their families recover damages for their loss, and will fight for you to do the same.

 Common Causes of Wrongful Death Claims

-• Vehicle Accidents: Fatalities are high in serious car or truck crashes.
+• Vehicle Accidents: Fatalities are high in major car and truck crashes.
 Leading causes include DUIs, road construction, distracted driving, and speeding.

-• Medical Malpractice: Lots of wrongful death lawsuits near St. Francois County, MO, involve medical malpractice.
+• Medical Malpractice: A large portion of wrongful death lawsuits near St. Francois County, MO, involve medical malpractice.
 A patient may be misdiagnosed, there can be equipment failure, or something wrong can happen during surgery.

-• Work-Related Accidents: Company negligence can include faulty equipment, lapses in training, explosions, fires, and related accidents.
+• Work-Related Accidents: Company negligence may include unsafe work environments, faulty equipment, poor training, fires, explosions, and other incidents that can happen on the job.

-• Criminal Acts: If a criminal act leads to a fatality, you might have a wrongful death case.
-It is crucial to contact a wrongful death attorney in St. Francois County, MO, today if you’ve lost a family member due to criminal behavior.
+• Criminal Acts: If a criminal act leads to a death, you might have a wrongful death case.
+It is crucial to reach out to a wrongful death attorney in St. Francois County, MO, now if you’ve lost a family member due to criminal activity.

-No matter what the cause, a qualified lawyer can help you get the reimbursement you deserve.
+No matter what the cause, an experienced lawyer can help you get the reimbursement you deserve.
 Combs Waterkotte’s St. Francois County, MO, wrongful death attorneys fight to win for every one of our clients.
-Contact our firm now for a consultation or if you have any questions about winning a wrongful death case.
+Contact our firm today for a consultation or if you have any questions about winning a wrongful death claim.

 Damages in a Wrongful Death Case

-You need to consider both economic and non-economic damages.
-These range from objective (lost wages, for example) to subjective (loss of compassion), and it’s your St. Francois County, MO, wrongful death attorney’s goal to ensure that survivors receive fair and just compensation.
-Some of these damages include the following:
+You will need to consider both economic and non-economic damages.
+These can range from objective (lost wages, for example) to subjective (loss of compassion), and it’s your St. Francois County, MO, wrongful death attorney’s job to ensure that family members of the survivor receive fair and just compensation.
+These damages include:

 • Loss of Affection